Giantpizzahead/personal-website/index.md

 show_tile: false
 ---

-I'm Kyle Fu, a passionate college student looking to change the world using the latest breakthroughs in computer science.
+I'm Kyle Fu, a passionate MIT undergraduate looking to change the world using the latest breakthroughs in computer science.
 I've made some interesting projects and blog posts.
 Feel free to explore!